lucimber/dbus-client-java/docs/standard-interfaces.md

 This guide explains how to use the standard D-Bus interfaces provided by the library.

+## Two Approaches

+The library provides two ways to implement standard D-Bus interfaces:

+1. **Manual Implementation** - Direct handling of method calls in your handler
+2. **Annotation-Based** - Use annotations and let the framework handle the details

 ## Available Standard Interfaces

 The library provides Java interfaces for the following standard D-Bus interfaces: